Occupational inequality: Racial inequality

 Ethnicity has a large influence on the quality of jobs as well as the amount of money an individual will make in the workforce.
 Today, African American men working full-time and year-round have 72 percent of the average earnings of comparable white men.
 Between African American and white women, the wage ratio is 85 percent.
 The black unemployment rate is typically at about double the rate among white people.
-White men have many substantial advantages in the workplace.
+White men have multiple substantial advantages in the workplace.
 They are offered a larger variety of job opportunities.
 The positions that earn the most money and have the most power are usually occupied by white men.
 Though this type of inequality has been lowered in the last 20 years, it is still common.

 Causes

 There are organizing processes that produce class, racial, and gender inequalities.
-Many inequalities occur because of implicit bias.
-Many people have argued that the women gain their social position from the men around them, such as their fathers and their husbands.
+A number of inequalities occur because of implicit bias.
+Some people have argued that the women gain their social position from the men around them, such as their fathers and their husbands.
 This is because womanhood has, throughout history, been attributed to child bearing and raising a family.
 Employment, and the benefits that came with it, always came after their family life.
-In the workplace it is required that a worker shows up on time and works continuously for the entire workday, which usually consists of eight hours.
+In the workplace it is required that a worker shows up on time and works continuously for the entire workday, which usually consists of eight hours in western countries.
 Since women were responsible for raising children, they had much less time and flexibility to partake in full-time jobs, and thus women in the workforce were generally only seen in part-time positions.
+Others maybe have been kept permanently part-time as a labour loophole.
 This trend is part of what leads to modern-day inequality.